 Our third largest source market, in 2019 Germany delivered more than three quarters of a million visitors to the island of Ireland, of which generated €459 million in tourist revenue.

 Direct Air Access

-Ireland enjoys very good air connectivity with Germany, with more than 30,000 one-way seats in the summer, and around 26,000 during the winter.
-Five airlines operate from nine major German airports to five island of Ireland airports, delivering good year-round connectivity.
-Given the decentralised federal nature of the German state, having connectivity from the largest possible number of key cities is important.
-Direct connectivity to several of our regional airports, namely Kerry, Knock and Shannon sees our German visitors having the option of arriving directly onto the Wild Atlantic Way as well as Dublin and Belfast.
+Pre-Covid 19, Ireland enjoyed very good air connectivity with Germany, with more than 30k one-way seats in Summer 2019, and approximately 26k during the Winter.
+Four airlines Ryanair, Aer Lingus, Lufthansa, Eurowings operating from eight major German airports delivered good year-round connectivity.
+Given the decentralised federal nature of the German state, direct routes to Ireland from the largest possible number of key cities is important.
+Direct routes to several of our regional airports in Summer, namely Kerry, Knock and Shannon give our German visitors the option of arriving directly onto the Wild Atlantic Way as well as into the gateway airport of Dublin.